ancwrd1/qpdf-rs/README.md

 * x86_64-apple-darwin
 * aarch64-apple-darwin

-They also have prebuilt bindgen bindings included in the sources.
+The prebuilt bindings for those targets are included in the source tree.

 ## Usage example